al6x/nim/mono/readme.md

 # Todo

-- Browser Adapter with multiple widgets in the page and interactive charts
+- Browser Adapter with multiple widgets in the page and interactive charts.
+- Twitter exapmle and Chat example.
+- Better Async/Actor/Networking code.

 # Deployment options